Frequently Asked Questions

 May I talk to one of the current MFA students?

 As noted above, we invite all candidates accepted into the Vanderbilt MFA program to campus in the spring so they can meet MFA students and faculty.
 We do not arrange meetings before then; our MFA students have a heavy workload of writing, attending classes, studying, and teaching, and we do not want to burden them with additional obligations before then.
-But the visit should give you an ample amount of time to talk with students and faculty alike about what it’s like to attend the MFA Program in Creative Writing at Vanderbilt.
+To protect their time, we urge current students to forward all requests for information about the program to firstname.lastname@example.org and advise potential candidates to send questions directly to that email address, rather than reaching out to MFA students.
+The campus visit provides ample opportunity to talk with students and faculty alike about what it’s like to attend the MFA Program in Creative Writing at Vanderbilt.